Overview

 For more information, please see our Travel and Transport page.

-Our campus biodiversity is one the main attractions and features for students, staff and the local community.
+Our campus biodiversity is one of the defining features of Penryn Campus and an important part of the experience for students, staff and the local community.

 Penryn Campus recognised by the Green Flag Award Scheme

-For the seventh year running, our Penryn Campus has been recognised by the international Green Flag Award Scheme which recognises well-managed parks and green spaces, setting the benchmark standard for the management of green spaces across the United Kingdom and around the world.
+For eight consecutive years, our Penryn Campus has achieved the international Green Flag Award, which recognises well-managed parks and green spaces, and is one of just 5 locations in Cornwall to do so.
+The scheme sets the benchmark standard for the management of green spaces across the United Kingdom and around the world.

 Measuring biodiversity